Teaching & Mentoring

 The Compass Project

 As part of my work with the Compass Project, I co-designed and co-taught a semester-long course on scientific model building and a two-week long course on the conceptual physics of earthquakes.
 Because these courses were completely designed by fellow graduate students and me outside of the context of the formal physics curriculum, we were able to explore very student-centric pedagogies.
 These experiences shaped my views of teaching and learning and started me down the path that led me to the Boulder PER group.
-Courses taught:
+Courses taught:- Introduction to Modeling (F11, F12): In this semester-long course, students learned about the role of modeling in science and developed physical models in the context of the ray model of light and their own final project of choice.
+Students also performed weekly self-evaluations to improve their abilities as students and researchers by honing skills such as persistence, scepticism, and collaboration.

 Graduate Student Instructor